 What is recovery?

 Anyone can have mental health problems but with the right support people can and do recover.
 Recovery means being able to live a good life, as defined by the person, with or without symptoms.

 - A very personal experience

 - A journey for some; a destination for others.
 Some people describe being in recovery rather than recovered.
 The recovery journey can have ups and downs

-- Focused on what you CAN do, not what you can’t
+- About what you can do, not what you can’t

 - Just about having a job